j1mk1m/chrome_new_tab/README.md

 - Search bar for google search
 - Reminder module to create, edit, delete reminders
 - Shortcuts module to manage shortcuts to other sites
+- (NEW) Weather Section with hourly and daily weather info

 **Deployment**
 1. Clone this git repo/download files (app.js, index.html, main.css, manifest.json)